nateKlaux/Naviga.Docs/Solicitor Concierge/configure_users.md

 The goal of this guide is to show you how to configure the various user accounts in the SolCon application:

-**Users** is the most generic account type.
-But there are various types of user accounts, each with their own roles and permissions.
+**Users** is a fundamental account type.
+There are various types of user accounts, each with their own roles and permissions.
 View the [Roles and Permissions Matrix](http://example.com) for extensive definition.

 **Sales Teams** consist of either one or more Team Members.
 The purpose of a Sales Team is give Team Members the ability to sell Offer Groups.